 Snowboards, fatbikes and brown bears

 The Ruka and Kuusamo area gets the most snow in all of Finland, a country well-known for its snow.
-As a result, the Ruka Ski Resort and the Oulanka National Parks are genuine winter wonderlands, full of fluffy snow and excitement.
+As a result, the carbon-neutral Ruka Ski Resort and the Oulanka National Park are genuine winter wonderlands, full of fluffy snow and excitement.

-If you still need more speed, take a husky ride out onto the open plains and feel the energy and excitement of stone-age Arctic travel.
+If you want to give the kids a taste of speeding across the frosty fields, take a husky ride out onto the open plains and feel the energy and excitement of stone-age Arctic travel.
 The modern version, of course, is the snowmobile, and you can climb the fells, cross the rivers, and visit the villages.
-Beat your best time on an ice kart track.
-Or just slow down and try to catch a fish or two on the frozen Lake Pyhäjärvi.
-Even if you don’t catch a pike, you might be treated to a Northern Lights show!
+Challenge Dad to beat your best time on an ice kart track.
+Or just slow down and spend some time together, just you, the family, and a couple fishing rods on frozen Lake Pyhäjärvi.
+Even if you don’t catch a pike, you might be treated to an unforgettable aurora borealis show!